themepark-dev/theme.park/.github/CONTRIBUTING.md

 - If you want to discuss changes, you can also bring it up in our Discord server
 - PR's are done against the develop branch.

+## Bug fixes

+- When submitting bugfixes please show a before and after screenshot of the fix, and a description of what the fix does.

 ## New theme option

 - The current variables in use can be found in any of the CSS files in `/css/theme-options/` and `/css/community-theme-options/`